yuwie10/nih-awards/README.md

 ## Conclusions

 Although the abstract alone can lead to better than random predictions of how many funds a grant was awarded, combining abstract information with other data about the grant results in relatively good predictive power.
 Our final model was a random forest trained on these data.
 Although we can determine which features random forests used to split the data, and therefore which variables were deemed important, it is more difficult to determine how the feature corresponds to our response.
 We do know that the study section the grant was assigned to as well as the associated organization seem to have a large effect on ultimately how many funds the grant is awarded.
+Furthermore, whether the grant was assigned to research topics such as genetics and genomics and child obesity/disease also were important predictors for funding.

 Our model is based on only a static snapshot of NIH grants, specifically from grants funded between 2008 and 2016 and would need to be re-trained as more grants are funded.
 This is particularly true of the unsupervised clustering we performed; in fact, we could possibly get better predictions by fitting more clusters, although the increase in dimensionality may make model training more difficult.